KiCad/kicad-source-mirror/Documentation/development/compiling.md

 install them with the KICAD_DEMOS variable.
 On Linux the demos are installed in
 $PREFIX/share/kicad/demos by default.

+## Python Scripting Action Menu Support ## {#python_action_menu_opt}

+The KICAD_SCRIPTING_ACTION_MENU option allows Python scripts to be added directly to the Pcbnew menu.
+This option is disabled by default.
+Please note that this option is highly experimental and can cause Pcbnew to crash if Python scripts create an invalid object state within Pcbnew.

 ## Setting the Build Version and Repository Name ## {#build_version_opt}

 The KiCad version string is defined by the three CMake variables KICAD_VERSION, KICAD_BRANCH_NAME,